NexGenCloud/hyperstack-sdk-javascript/docs/FloatingIpApi.md

 - **Accept**: application/json

-## detachPublicIpFromVirtualMachine
+## detachPublicIPFromVirtualMachine

-> ResponseModel detachPublicIpFromVirtualMachine(id)
+> ResponseModel detachPublicIPFromVirtualMachine(vmId)

 Detach public IP from virtual machine

 Removes a public IP address from an existing virtual machine, disabling internet accessibility to the VM.
 Include the virtual machine ID in the path to detach the public IP from the specified VM.
-For more information on public IP addresses, [**click here**](https://infrahub-doc.nexgencloud.com/docs/virtual-machines/public-ip).
+For more information on public IP addresses, [**click here**](https://docs.hyperstack.cloud/docs/virtual-machines/public-ip).

 ### Example